 - Let the salad chill for a couple of hours before you serve it so that the flavours have plenty of time to meld together.

 - You can get fancier with your garnishes.
 I like to use thinly sliced boiled egg, minced chives or parsley, a sprinkle of paprika (not too much, again it can bleed), a sprinkle of micro-leaves/sprouts.
 Radish roses are nice.
 Take care not to add any garnishes until just prior to serving the salad.

-Boil the potatoes in lightly salted water, until tender just to the fork.
+How long to boil potatoes for potato salad?
+Boil them in lightly salted water, until tender just to the fork.
 Drain well and as soon as you can handle them, peel, and cut them into 1/2 inch dice.

 Toss in a bowl along with the lemon juice, chopped onions, oil and salt to taste.
 This preliminary dressing while very warm gives the potatoes extra flavour and coats them.
 This prevents them from absorbing too much mayonnaise later on.
 Allow to cool.

 Add the black pepper, celery, chopped eggs and cucumber.
 Blend 1/2 cup of the mayonnaise with the salad cream, vinegar, and the sugar.

 Pour this over the potato salad, gently folding until all pieces are coated.
 Add the remaining mayonnaise only if the salad seems dry.